thanhpham091790/html5/README.md

-# html5 is the standard markup language for web pages.
+# HTML5 is the standard markup language for web pages.
 # With html5, we can create our own website.
-# In this repo, I pratice some basic concept of HTML5
+# In this repo, I pratice some basic concepts of HTML5